tmpfs/linkdown/doc/readme/introduction.md

 * Validate all HTML pages on a website
 * Generate a site map from a website structure
 * Print link information to find broken links

+But may be used to perform arbitrary operations on the links crawled from a domain.

+In the future it will also:

 * Generate a static cache for dynamic web applications
 * Download files of a certain type from a website
 * Cache an entire website for offline browsing

-But may be used to perform arbitrary operations on the links crawled from a domain.